zarrarkhan/sherslifework/index.md

 You can contribute to this collection in the following ways:
 - If you have memories or stories related to any of Sher's works that you would like to share, please [contact us](/contact).
 We will include these in the captions of the individual pieces as well as in the memories section.
-- If you want to write a more formal reaction or critque of Sher's larger body of work please also [contact us](/contact) with the relevant information.
+- If you want to write a more formal reaction or critique of Sher's larger body of work please also [contact us](/contact) with the relevant information.
 We will feature these on the Critique page.
 - Please also [contact us](/contact) if you are aware of or possess any additional works which are not featured on this webpage.
 - For more informal reactions and comments please use the official instagram and facebook accounts.